NamanGoel2024/DevOps-Portfolio/01-Linux/readme.md

 7. mkdir : used to make folders in directories
             To create multiple folder in single statement -p  cab be used. for ex- mkdir -p username/Cars/Category/Sport
-8. touch : used to create empty files(can also add extemsions).
+8. touch : used to create empty files(can also add extensions).
              If file already exists it will modify timestamps of last modified time.
 9. rmdir : use to delete empty directories only.
 10.  rm : used to delete items